raceychan/raceychan.github.io/blog/2025-08-03T14_29-encapsulation-beyond-syntax-do-access-modifiers-still-matter/content.md

 > `protected` is less strict in java, other classes **in the same package** can access protected member as well.

-Python, on the other hand, doesn’t have strict access modifiers.
-Instead, it relies on naming conventions:
+Python takes a different approach, instead of forcing strict access modifiers at interpreter level, it relies on naming conventions:

 ```python
 class UserService: